 It is the member organisation’s responsibility to ensure that the Chamber is notified of any change in contact details for the ‘primary member’ of the Member Company or organisation.

 Should we receive no formal termination or renewal payment during the renewal period, we will assume that membership is no longer required.

 Beyond the 45 days grace period referred to above, we will require a new application for membership.

 During the period of non-renewal any individual or company will cease to have access to the benefits that membership entitles, unless the Head of Member Relations determines otherwise, in its absolute discretion.

-AGM voting rights will be revoked for as long as renewal payment remains outstanding.
+AGM and EGM voting rights will be suspended for as long as renewal payment remains outstanding.

 This section sets out the Terms and Conditions under which you may use the Chamber website.
 Accessing the website means that you accept and agree to be bound, without limitation or qualification, by these Terms and Conditions.
 The Chamber reserves the right to modify or revise these Terms at any time, at its sole discretion.
 If you choose to access the website, then you are bound by any such modification or revision and should therefore visit this page periodically to review the Terms and Conditions.

 The contents of this website, including but not limited to text, software, photographs, graphics, illustrations, artwork, video, music, sound, names, logos, trademarks, service marks and other material are protected by copyright laws internationally.
 This includes both content owned by the Chamber and content owned or controlled by third parties and licensed to the Chamber.